SverkerSbrg/openpyxl-templates/README.rst

 ----------

 Openpyxl-templates recognises the following elements in a excel sheet:

 * Sheets - Individual sheets identified by the sheetname
- * Tile - An optional titel found  in cell A1
+* Title - An optional title found  in cell A1
 * Description - An optional description found directly below the title
 * Headers - The headers of the data table
- * Rows - Everything below the headers, when reading openpyxl-templates will read until the last populated row.
+* Rows - The actual data, everything below the headers